It’s summer, but I still feel rubbish ! How can Cognitive Behavioural Therapy (CBT) help me?

 For example for many of us just the thought of wearing summer clothes or a swimsuit can be a problem, especially if the way you think about yourself and your body image is quite negative.
 I read a quote from the model Jasmin Le Bon in the paper today which made me think about this.

-CBT therapy is offered at One Allan Park Wellbeing Clinic by Dr Liza Morton, Dr Aine Lombard and Dr Louise Richards.
-Call the clinic on 01786 359 188 to arrange an appointment.
-Or e-mail us at email@example.com.
+CBT therapy is offered at One Allan Park Wellbeing Clinic by Dr Liza Morton and Dr Aine Lombard.
+Call on 01786 359 188 to arrange an appointment, or e-mail us at email@example.com.